Circle Oaks, California

 Circle Oaks is an unincorporated community in the hills to the northeast of the Napa Valley.
 Created in 1964, this wildland interface has thrived since, growing into a small country community outside of a bustling valley.
-The land layout is purported to have been Frank Lloyd Wright's, the area consists of 1/4 acre lots that are perfect circles; the areas ("triangles") among the circles are considered to be "greenbelt" and cannot be built upon; these greenbelt areas are managed by the Circle Oaks Homes Association.
+Lots in the community are circular, with the areas between the circles ("triangles") considered to be non-developable "greenbelt", an idea supposedly envisioned by renowned architect Frank Lloyd Wright.
+The community was initially planned to have an airstrip and golf course, but these never materialized.

+Circle Oaks was threatened, but not significantly damaged, by the 2017 Atlas Fire and the 2020 Hennessey Fire.